k2view-academy/K2View-Academy/articles/19_Broadway/32_reset_actor_state.md

 # Reset Actor State

-Starting from Fabric 6.5.1, Broadway enables resetting the Actor's state within the flow.
+Broadway enables resetting the Actor's state within the flow.
 This functionality might be needed when your flow has a loop within a loop.
 For example, let's say you need to aggregate a string across multiple iterations using the **StringBuild** Actor.
 The aggregation is done in the inner loop and should be reset on each inner loop start.

 ### How to Reset the Actor State?